marcpaterno/profiled-fc-cpu/README.md

 This program creates a stack trace showing the function call chains made by the Minuit2 minimizer.
 It uses the Rosenbrock function, on which Minuit2 fares well.

+### dlib_parallel_rastrigin_example

+This program demonstrates the use of a simple parallelization over otherwise serial local minimization.
+This program also demonstrates the use of a task-based parallel programming model.